Ejdzyn/Query-Tool/README.md

 ![Main](./res/main.jpg)

-You might notice an input under table, it allows you to under query command and will perform it.
+You might notice an input under the table, it allows you to under query command and will perform it.

 ![Use](./res/use.gif)